 Feb 14, 2011

-Seagate (NASDAQ:STX) today announced that it has shipped more than one million self-encrypting laptop and enterprise hard drives.
-Sales of the Seagate® hard drives with built-in encryption continue to surge as more computer makers offer the drives to protect against unauthorised access to sensitive data, more independent software vendors team up with Seagate to provide the management capabilities required for company-wide installations of self-encrypting laptop PCs and more of the drives are awarded US government certifications:
+Seagate (NASDAQ:STX) today announced that it has shipped more than 1 million self-encrypting laptop and enterprise hard drives.
+Sales of the Seagate® hard drives with built-in encryption continue to surge as more computer makers offer the drives to protect against unauthorized access to sensitive data, more independent software vendors team up with Seagate to provide the management capabilities required for company-wide installations of self-encrypting laptop PCs, and more of the drives win U.S. government certifications:

-“Companies and government organisations worldwide are increasingly securing confidential information on self-encrypting hard drives, recognising that this commonsense yet powerful approach simplifies the deployment of security for data at rest,” said Charles Kolodgy, Research Director of security products for analyst group, IDC.
-“As storage and security continue to converge, solutions such as Seagate’s self-encrypting hard drives are leading the way by providing organisations with the strong, easy-to-use security they need to protect their data assets.”
+“Companies and government organizations worldwide increasingly are securing confidential information on self-encrypting hard drives, recognizing that this commonsense yet powerful approach simplifies the deployment of security for data at rest,” said Charles Kolodgy, research director of security products for analyst group IDC.
+“As storage and security continue to converge, solutions like Seagate’s self-encrypting hard drives are leading the way by providing organizations with the strong, easy-to-use security they need to protect their data assets.”

 Laptop Lockdown with Momentus® Self-Encrypting Drives

-Momentus® SEDs give organisations of all sizes a simple, cost-effective way to protect against unauthorised access to data on notebook PCs and a powerful tool for complying with the growing number of data privacy laws calling for the protection of consumer information using government-grade encryption.
-The AES encryption chip in the Momentus SEDs encrypts all drive data automatically and transparently, not just selected files or partitions.
-The 2.5 inch drive also eliminates disc initialisation and configuration required by encryption software, allows IT administrators to instantly erase all data cryptographically so that the drive can be redeployed quickly and easily, and delivers full inline-speed encryption with no impact to system performance.
+Momentus® SEDs give organizations of all sizes a simple, cost-effective way to protect against unauthorized access to data on notebook PCs and a powerful tool for complying with the growing number of data privacy laws calling for the protection of consumer information using government-grade encryption.
+The AES encryption chip in the Momentus SEDs automatically and transparently encrypts all drive data, not just selected files or partitions.
+The 2.5-inch drive also eliminates disk initialization and configuration required by encryption software, allows IT administrators to instantly erase all data cryptographically so the drive can be quickly and easily redeployed, and delivers full inline-speed encryption with no impact to system performance.

 Momentus SEDs keep all security keys and cryptographic operations within the drive, separating them from the operating system to provide greater protection against hacking and tampering than traditional software alternatives, which can give thieves backdoor access to encryption keys and are otherwise more vulnerable to key theft.
 Momentus SEDs are offered in capacities up to 500GB.